asc-community/AngouriMath/README.md

 ```
 After cloning, you do not need to set up it.
 It is ready to use, just add the reference to the AngouriMath project from your solution.

+We do not recommend cloning the repo's master for the production as it might be not as stable as the version on NuGet.

 ### <a name="exam"></a>Examples

 #### <a name="eval"></a>Use as a simple calculator